gabrielsf-dev/Social-links-page-project/README.md

 ---

 ## 🎓 Credits

 Original project/tutorial: (https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ)

 ---

 ## 🚀 How to Run

-Just open the `index.html` file in your browser.
+Open the `index.html` file directly in your browser.

 ---

 ## 📌 Disclaimer

-This project is for **educational purposes only**.
+This is a **non-commercial educational project**.
-All rights to the original design belong to the respective author.
+All rights to the original design belong to their respective creator.

----